yumedzi/python-book/basic-types/introspection.md

 'split', 'splitlines', 'startswith', 'strip', 'swapcase', 'title', 'translate', 'upper', 'zfill']
 ```

 We see a lot of methods available in object which gives us a hint what is the kind of object it is and what we can do with it.
-We see here lot of methods(functions).
+We see here lot of methods\(functions\).
 Many of them are enclosed with `__` - these are called magic methods and used by Python in various situation automatically - for example if object is to be compared with another one - method `__eq__()` will be used.
 Other methods - like `replace` - is regular ones.
-If the object has attributes (assigned variable belonging to object) - they would be listed in dir() output as well.
-There is no way how to distinguish between method and attribute because for Python anything is an object and method is the same as attribute with one exception - it can be called (has magic method `__call__`).
+If the object has attributes \(assigned variable belonging to object\) - they would be listed in dir\(\) output as well.
+There is no way how to distinguish between method and attribute because for Python anything is an object and method is the same as attribute with one exception - it can be called \(has magic method `__call__`\).

+## `dir`

 If the method of attribute name needs to be recalled - `dir()` is the best way to do this.
 Other way is to use [ipython](http://jupyter.org/)'s code completion \(type `some_object.` and press `TAB`\).